 But here’s the thing.
 Lots of Irish people do the lotto, especially if it rolls over to a massive number.
 They think there’s a chance they might win.

 And yet lots of Irish people have no cover if they get heart disease or cancer or have a stroke.

 The odds don’t add up – but so many people still take the risk.

 So, what are you supposed to do to defend against illnesses like a stroke or a heart attack?

-For the purpose of this blog and to uncomplicate things, I’m going to use one phrase: Critical Illness Cover.
+For the purpose of this blog and to uncomplicate things, I’m going to use one phrase: Critical Illness Cover as opposed to Serious Illness Cover.
 You’ll see why…

 Critical Illness Cover pays you a tax-free lump sum if you get sick with one of the critical illnesses listed on your policy.
 The latter part is where it gets a little twisty, as the definition of your illness has to match the definition as laid out in your policy.

 Yes, I know that sounds a bit suss, but remember, it’s “critical illness” cover.